nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/README.md

 A simulated data set of information from ten thousand customers

 The aim here is to predict which customers are less in debt on their credit cards.
-In this project, I can show you what exact type of persons we should have more in our bank to reduce credit card balances.
+In this project, I can show you what exact type of persons we should have more in banks to reduce credit card balances.